 The third annual City Slickers Car Show to benefit the American Cancer Society Relay for Life will be from 8 a.m. to 3 p.m.
 Saturday at the Kershaw County Recreation Department, 1042 W. DeKalb St. in Camden.

 Officials broke ground for Camden City Hall nearly 57 years ago on May 13, 1955.
 Citizens attended a three-day open house June 1-3, 1956.
 It cost around $425,000 to build, a very expensive project for the mid-1950s.

 Camden City Council passed a non-binding resolution Tuesday night declaring its intent to use the proceeds from the possible future issuance of tax-exempt bonds to pay the city back for work on a proposed sports complex.

 It's time once again to for commercial businesses, public buildings and grounds, churches and schools within the city limits of Camden to spruce up for the fourth annual Margot Rochester Landscaping Award, presented by the Camden Parks and Trees Commission.

 As Camden City Council continues to find ways to fund its proposed sports complex, members will consider passing a non-binding resolution Tuesday declaring the city's intent to reimburse itself by issuing tax exempt bonds.

 Interested in learning more about historic preservation?

-The city of Camden is asking its water customers to voluntarily eliminate non-essential water use and limit discretionary uses like lawn irrigation to off-peak times.
+The city of Camden is asking water customers to practice voluntary water conservation.

 Page 1 of 1